WeichenStars/WeichenStars.github.io/_pages/research.md

   - /astrophysics/
 ---

-## 1. The cosmic webs and their connections with galaxy formation
+## 1. The cosmic web and galaxy formation

 TBW (c.f. the JWST program links).